ImViD: Immersive Volumetric Videos for Enhanced VR Engagement: Overview

 \section{Overview}

 Within the supplementary material, we provide: \begin{itemize} \item A more detailed introduction and analysis of existing datasets for Dynamic Novel View Synthesis (NVS) tasks in Appendix~\ref{appendixB}; \item More benchmark results and discussion in Appendix~\ref{appendixC}; \item Additional experiments details and STG++ implement details in Appendix~\ref{appendixD}. \item Some clarifications and more descriptions of technical details regarding capture rig in Appendix~\ref{appendixE}. \item Real-time immersive volumetric video demos and other dynamic scene reconstruction results are in our video.
-You will be able to see a video demo on our homepage (currently under construction, stay tuned). \end{itemize}
+You can see a video demo on our homepage. \end{itemize}